HEALTHY FOOD, HEALTHY MINDS

 Healthy food, healthy minds

 Of the 195 countries in the world, Guatemala ranks sixth for severe levels of chronic childhood malnutrition.
-Not only does chronic malnutrition affect physical growth--leaving the immune systems of children weakened and prone to illness—it causes irreversible mental damage.
-Children’s ability to learn is profoundly reduced; they are robbed of their potential by the time they start school because their stamina, stature, and mental faculty have been stunted early.
+Not only does chronic malnutrition affect physical growth—leaving the immune systems of children weakened and prone to illness—it causes irreversible mental damage.
+Children’s ability to learn is profoundly reduced; they are robbed of their potential by the time they start school because their stamina, stature, and mental faculties have been stunted early.

-Offering families training in healthy food production helps to eleviate the endemic chronic child malnutrition in this remote region of the country.
+Offering families training in healthy food production helps to alleviate the endemic chronic child malnutrition in this remote region of the country.
 Due to extreme poverty, however, families are often unable to purchase expensive chemical fertilizers, insecticides, and hybrid seeds.
-To counter this situation, Adopt-a-Village in Guatmala facilitates organic gardening skills training in composting, natural pest control, and open-pollinated (non-hybrid) seeding.
+To counter this situation, Adopt-a-Village in Guatemala facilitates organic gardening skills training in composting, natural pest control, and open-pollinated (non-hybrid) seeding.
 Families are empowered to grow organic gardens under the direction of our agricultural technicians.

 Adopt-a-Village in Guatemala recognizes the need for available nutritious food to alleviate the crippling effects of chronic child malnutrition and addresses this need with a unique four-pronged approach: student and parent training at the Maya Jaguar Educational Farm, an organic gardening diploma course at the Maya Jaguar High School, school-grown gardens, and family-grown gardens.